eraycaganozdemir/DSA-210-Project/README.md

 <br>

 - In the app the the amount of steps for each day is stored, so I will retrieve those data to compare my amount of steps and my spending on the same day.

-## **Plan**

-**Project Objectives**
-- What do I aim to achieve?

-    - Automate the processing of bank account statements.
-    - Combine daily spending and step count data for analysis.
-    - Identify whether there is a correletion between spending and physical activity levels.

-<br><br>
-**Step-by-Step Plan**
-<br><br>

-***02.12.2024 - 08.12.2024***

-- Bank Account Statements

-  - Use pyhton to automate the extraction of data (e.g., date and amount spent) from PDF bank account statements.
-Then save the extracted data in a .csv file for further processing.

-- Step Count Data

-  - Export daily step count data from the **iPhone Health app**.
-Then format data into .csv files for integration with     spending data.

-***09.12.2024 - 15.12.2024***

-- Clean missing or incorrect entries.
-- Ensure consistency in date formats between the two datasets.
-- Align spending and step count data within the same data range.

-***16.12.2024 - 22.12.2024***

-- Perfom a correlation analysis between spending and step count data.
-- Visualize spending and step count trends using plots, graphs etc.

-***23.12.2024 - 29.12.2024***

-- Report the findings.
-- Write conclusions about the relationship between physical activity and daily expenses.